Mark-AImagineers/tcg-marketplace-ph/README.md

 - 🐣 Say hi on Discord: `chizz902#9538`
 - 💬 Reddit thread coming soon under [`u/chiz902`](https://www.reddit.com/user/chiz902/)
 - 💌 Email: `markb@aimagineers.io`

+## 📄 License

+This project is open source under the **MIT License** — feel free to fork, use, remix, or build on top of it.

+If you end up using this in your own work (or business), I’d love to hear about it!

 ---